kjell/mcn-2020-git-haiku/index.md

-First white snow of fall
+In the cicada's cry
-visit the ancestral grave
+here at your flowering grave
-It’s the Doll’s Festival.
+Or backyard love?